 In a few months, I’ll be running my eighth marathon, and I’ll be honest—it doesn’t get any easier.
 Perhaps because I know what to expect.

 The marathon itself is the ‘easy’ part; it’s the months of preparation and training that are tough.
 It demands as much mental strength, if not more, than physical strength.
 Friends have expressed admiration for my focus and determination, as I am too stubborn to quit—something that certainly helps in this endurance malarkey.

 Here are my top tips for training for your first marathon:

-- Depending on your goal you’ll need to run 3-5 times a week with your long run being on a Sunday or the same day of the week as your marathon.
+- Schedule your long run on a Sunday or the same day as your marathon.

 Maintain a conversational pace: